la2050/archive/_projects/2016/blacklistla-on-the-playground-where-we-spent-most-of-our-days.md

   We will conduct surveys and interviews with runners, parents, and community members to help grade the effectiveness of our Project 4242, Happy Birthday L.A.
 5K, weekly runs, and safety
-project_proposal_help: >-
+project_proposal_help:
-  ["Money ","Volunteers","Advisors/board
+  - 'Money '
+  - Volunteers
+  - Advisors/board members
+  - Publicity/awareness
-  members","Publicity/awareness","Infrastructure (building/space/vehicles
+  - Infrastructure (building/space/vehicles etc.)
-  etc.)","Community outreach ","Network/relationship support","Quality
+  - 'Community outreach '
+  - Network/relationship support
-  improvement research"]
+  - Quality improvement research
 project_description: >-
   PLAY doesn’t end with childhood; adults need recess, too!
 In 2017, BlacklistLA will provide 100+ opportunities for Angelenos get active and play in their